Go back to school and advance your career

 Benefit 2: The Chance to Pursue a Dream

 With a graduate degree, career hopefuls learn skills that qualify them for specialized employment.
 The training shows employers that the candidates possess the required skills to perform successfully in their roles.
-Employers hold the skills and expertise possessed by advance degree graduates in high regard.
-In fact, in a recent Gallup report, nearly 90-percent of firms expressed that advanced knowledge is very important, and nearly 80-percent of respondents felt that transferable skills are a valuable employee asset.
+Employers hold the skills and expertise possessed by advanced degree graduates in high regard.
+In fact, in a recent Gallup report, nearly 90-percent of firms expressed that advanced knowledge is very important, and nearly 80-per cent of respondents felt that transferable skills are a valuable employee asset.

 Benefit 3: Increased Career Opportunities

 A graduate degree is a powerful tool for remaining competitive in the workforce.
 The Bureau of Labor Statistics (BLS) reports that workers who’ve earned Master’s degrees or higher experience 12.5-per cent less unemployment compared to their Bachelor’s degree-holding peers.